 Tampa police have avoided describing the suspect as a "serial killer" to limit stereotypes.

 But serial killers are not always a mentally ill "white loner," said Enzo Yaksic, co-director of a Northeastern University-based network focusing on serial and mass homicide.

 The "white loner rule" has been proven true less than 20 percent of the time, he said, adding that killers with true mental illness do not have the skills and abilities to evade law enforcement.

-When profiling a serial killer, the profile should be a guide for others to be on the lookout for, not interpret as fact, said Yaksic, who also forwarded his research to Tampa police.
+When profiling a serial killer, the profile should be a guide for others to be on the lookout for, not interpret as fact, he said.